 A well-written business plan is an essential tool for any business.
 Not only can it help you attract funding, it can also help you test your business idea.

 Most business plans cover the next 12-36 months and outline the aims and goals for the business and how the business owner plans to achieve those goals.
-The plan should explain the backgound of the business and should introduce the business' management team.
+The plan should explain the backgound of the business and should introduce the business's management team.

 Another vital component of any business plan is a set of sound financial projections including profit and loss forecasts, a breakdown of how much money will be required to set up and run the business, sales forecasts and pricing strategy.